CPCS – GP referral pathway

 From 1st November 2020, the CPCS was extended across England to include referrals from general practices as well as from NHS 111.

 Once preparatory work has been undertaken at a local level, GPs can refer patients to community pharmacies to receive a CPCS consultation for minor illness (unlike NHS 111, GPs cannot refer patients for an urgent supply of a medicine or appliance).

 Click on a heading below for further information.

-- Pharmacies which were already registered to provide CPCS did not need to re-register to receive referrals from GPs, as this is an extension to the existing Advanced service;
+- Pharmacies which were already registered to provide CPCS did not need to re-register to receive referrals from GPs, as this was an extension to the existing Advanced service;

 - General practices can choose whether they want to refer patients to the CPCS and before GPs can make referrals, there must be local discussions to agree how this will work.
 These discussions will involve pharmacy contractors, the Primary Care Network (PCN) and the member general practices, the NHS and your Local Pharmaceutical Committee (LPC);

 - Your LPC will support contractors to get involved in the roll out of the GP referral pathway into the CPCS.
 Work to support the rollout is being undertaken by NHS England and NHS Improvement (NHSE&I) regional teams; this involves local planning discussions with LPCs, Clinical Commissioning Groups and other partners that will be able to support the process, including the NHS Time for Care Team;